Bibliography

 Introductory resources

 The IPCC is the Intergovernmental Panel on Climate Change.
-It is an organisation bringing together 195 UN member states whose objective is to regularly provide an impartial overview of the most advanced scientific knowledge on climate.
-It brings together thousands of volunteer experts from around the world to assess, analyse and synthesise the many scientific studies on the subject.
-IPCC reports are at the heart of international climate negotiations.
+It is an organisation bringing together 195 UN member states whose objective is to regularly provide an impartial state of the art of the most advanced scientific knowledge on climate.
+It gathers thousands of volunteer experts worldwide to assess, analyse and synthesise the many scientific studies on the subject.
+The IPCC reports are at the heart of international climate negotiations.

-The sixth and latest assessment report (AR6 or Sixth Assessment Report), finalised in 2023, is composed of three parts:
+The sixth and most recent assessment report (AR6 or Sixth Assessment Report), finalised in 2023, is composed of three parts:

 With the 6th report, the SSP (Shared Socio-economic Pathways) scenarios replace the previously used RCP (Representative Concentration Pathways) scenarios.
 Five SSP scenarios are proposed.
-SSP2-4.5, equivalent to RCP8.5, being the most likely, represents the pace of emissions evolution without major variation (“business as usual,” i.e. a continuation of current emissions).
+SSP2-4.5, equivalent to RCP8.5, being the most likely, represents the rate of emissions evolution without major variation ("business as usual", that is the continuation of current emissions).

 For more information, you can consult: